 - This little water heater is not to be used for the whole house, only sufficient for a single basin and single shower at a time.

-Steibel has designed this tankless water with 99 percent efficiency rating, to be used specifically during warm weather.
+The Stiebel Eltron DHC E-12 is designed to perform with a consistent 99 percent efficiency rating, to be used specifically during warm weather.
 With this water heater for residential and commercial uses, you can achieve energy savings for up to 20 percent.
 It comes with a 3-year warranty on replaceable parts.

 - It has the most basic electrical requirements, making it an easy to install a water heater